 Effective June 1, 2013, Central Health and Seton entered into a Master Agreement and ancillary agreements including: a lease for the Downtown Campus and an Omnibus Services Agreement.

-Through the Master Agreement, Central Health and Seton formed the CCC, a 501(c)(3) corporation that was created to better organize and integrate the provision of healthcare services to low income and uninsured residents in Travis County and to provide a framework for participating in the Texas Healthcare and Quality Improvement Program, a statewide Medicaid 1115 waiver program.
+Through the Master Agreement, Central Health and Seton formed the CCC, a 501(c)(3) corporation that was created to provide a framework for participating in the Texas Healthcare and Quality Improvement Program, a statewide Medicaid 1115 waiver program.
 The CCC is a performing provider that carries out the Delivery System Reform Incentive Payment ("DSRIP") program through the Medicaid 1115 waiver.

-The Omnibus Services Agreement ("Omnibus Agreement") specifies the services to be provided by Seton, Seton's charity care program as described in Annex A of the Omnibus Agreement, the Medical Access Program ("MAP") Healthcare Services as described in Annex C of the Omnibus Agreement, and other applicable charity care programs ("Baseline Service Obligation"), as well as the funding mechanism for the provision of healthcare services and the shared decision making of Central Health and Seton over the MAP program.
+The Omnibus Services Agreement ("Omnibus Agreement") specifies the services to be provided by Seton including but not limited to, Seton's charity care program as described in Annex A of the Omnibus Agreement, the Medical Access Program ("MAP") Healthcare Services as described in Annex C of the Omnibus Agreement, and other applicable charity care programs, as well as the funding mechanism for the provision of Seton healthcare services and the shared decision making of Central Health and Seton over the MAP program.
 Pursuant to Section 5.5 of the Omnibus Agreement, the intention of the Omnibus Agreement is to memorialize the current arrangement between the parties regarding the scope, availability and current value of Covered Healthcare Services currently provided by Seton to Covered Beneficiaries.
-Under the Master Agreement, Seton must provide this baseline level of service for the initial 25 year term of the agreement.
+Under the Master Agreement, Seton must meet the safety-net services obligation and provide this baseline level of service for the initial 25 year term of the agreement.
 Upon termination of the Master Agreement, Seton must continue to provide the same level of inpatient and outpatient services to the Covered Population that it served during the last full calendar year prior to termination for a period of five years, with an option for Central Health to purchase an additional five years.

 Both members of the CCC must agree to the funding of an annual budget for the CCC.
 If the members are unable to agree upon an annual budget, the most recently approved budget shall remain in force and effect.
 The funding for the fiscal year 2021 CCC budget was not agreed to by the members of the CCC and Seton provided an impending notice to Central Health of a funding deadlock.
 Central Health responded to the impending notice that it disputed Seton's impending assertion of a funding deadlock and alleged that Seton did not make good faith efforts to negotiate and agree to funding of the CCC fiscal year 2021 annual budget.
+Furthermore, funding for the fiscal year 2022 CCC budget has not been approved by the members of the CCC and therefore the CCC is still operating under the most current approved budget, which is from fiscal year 2020.